stephenliberty/backbone.grid/README.md

 Examples can be found in the index.html file, which is currently the test playground.

 ##Requires
-- requirejs or another compatible module loader for dealing with dependencies
+- requirejs or another compatible module loader for dealing with dependencies (see index.html)
 - jQuery
 - Backbone
 - Underscore